What Are the Best Medicare Plans for Cancer Patients?

 If you have a low income: Medicare and Medicaid dual enrollment

-If you earn a low income, you may qualify for dual enrollment in Medicare and Medicaid.
+If you earn a low income, you may qualify for both Medicare and Medicaid, called dual enrollment.

 There are two ways to qualify for Medicaid.

-- Because of only your income: Most people qualify for Medicaid because of their income.
-Medicaid eligibility varies by state, and in most states you qualify if you earn less than about $21,000 per year (roughly $44,000 for a family of four).
+- Because of only your income: Most people qualify for Medicaid because their income is low enough.
+Medicaid eligibility differs by state.
+In most states, you qualify if you earn less than about $22,000 per year (roughly $44,000 for a family of four).

-- Because of your income after subtracting medical spending: The high cost of cancer treatment can make it easier to qualify for Medicaid through the Medicaid spend-down program.
-Rules vary by state, but generally you subtract your medical and insurance costs from your income, and use this adjusted number to see if you qualify for Medicaid.
+- Because of your income after taking out medical spending: The high cost of cancer treatment can make it easier to qualify for Medicaid through what's called the Medicaid spend-down program.
+The exact rules depend on where you live, but, generally, you subtract your medical and insurance costs from your income, and with the lower number, you might be able to get Medicaid.

-For example, if you earn $25,000 per year and spend $5,000 for medical care and Medicare insurance plans, your adjusted income of $20,000 could be used to qualify for Medicaid.
+For example, if you earn $25,000 per year and spend $5,000 for medical care and Medicare insurance plans, your adjusted income of $20,000 could allow you to get Medicaid.

-Even if you don't qualify for full Medicaid eligibility, your Medicaid application may qualify for partial Medicaid benefits or other programs like Medicare Savings Programs or Medicare Extra Help.
+Even if you're not eligible for normal Medicaid, you may get partial Medicaid benefits or you could qualify for other programs such as Medicare Savings Programs or Medicare Extra Help.
 This can help you reduce your costs for medical care, prescriptions or Medicare insurance, depending on the program.

 What cancer costs are covered by Medicare?